 Like the minister of defence, the minister of justice and police is an elected Federal Councillor.
-The department portfolio includes the Federal Office of Justice (FOJ), the Federal Office of Police (fedpol), the Federal Office of Migration (FOM) and the National Commission for the Prevention of Torture (NCPT).
+The department portfolio includes the Federal Office of Justice (FOJ), the Federal Office of Police (fedpol), the State Secretariat for Migration (SEM) and the National Commission for the Prevention of Torture (NCPT).
 In his function, the minister of justice and police is responsible for the political and strategic orientation of those offices as well as for the development of their co-operation with foreign countries and international institutions.